 I sat down and within 15 minutes I heard three different tables says, “We asked for the bill 15 minutes ago…” And the waiter shouted, “It’s coming.”
 The place had a decent number of tables, but there were 4 waiters, the owner and owner’s wife all shuffling around servicing the tables.

 Any rate, the food was fine, and because I arrived late, the crowd had thinned out by the time I asked for the bill.

 Is Adamas Town better by day?

 The next morning, I got up early and made coffee in my room to enjoy on my balcony.
 When I opened the balcony door, I found a mini jungle.
-The greenery hadn’t been trimmed in awhile and branches had crept over the railings making it difficult to arrange the space.
+The greenery hadn’t been trimmed in months and branches had crept over the railings making it difficult to arrange the space.
 Then the bees arrived….Oh, FFS!
 Back inside I go.

 So, I went back into Adamas to have breakfast and check out the shops.
 There were a few cafes open, but they were mainly takeout.
 If there was a table outside, there was only one and it was already occupied.

 I found a place in front of the port with tables and ordered a chocolate croissant and cappuccino.
 What I got was a big, bread-style croissant with Nutella slathered inside.
 Not a fan of Nutella, I squeezed out as much as I could so there was only a hint of chocolate on my bread.

 Filled up by my bread-y breakfast, I decided to check out the shops.
 Hmmm.
 What shops?
 There aren’t any.
 You have a few along the main port street with tourist items for the beach, and very little of interest off the main drag.
 Seriously?
 Nothing.
 Car, bike, motor rental companies and a few excursion and ferry booking shops.
 Alright, then…